Andrew Feldman, Baron Feldman of Elstree: David Cameron leadership campaign

 With the encouragement and financial backing from Philip Harris, Baron Harris of Peckham, Feldman ran the operations and fundraising for David Cameron's 2005 leadership bid for the Conservative party.

 Feldman himself gave £10,000 to Cameron's campaign from his family clothing company Jayroma and secured tens of thousands more from other business backers.

 Chief Executive of the Conservative Party

 In July 2008 David Cameron promoted Feldman to Chief Executive of the Conservative Campaign Headquarters, a key role in preparing the Tories for the 2010 general election.

 In October 2008, Feldman was embroiled in the "Yachtgate" scandal with George Osborne.
 Both he and Shadow Chancellor Osborne were guests on billionaire Oleg Deripaska's yacht off Corfu when Osborne was accused of soliciting a £50,000 donation to the party, which would have been a violation of the law against political donations by foreign citizens.
 This was when Feldman was Cameron's chief fundraiser.
-Both denied they had discussed soliciting donations from Deripaska, contrary to the claim made at the time by Nathaniel Philip Rothschild who organised the party event.
+Both denied they had discussed soliciting donations from Deripaska, contrary to the claim made at the time by Nathaniel Rothschild who organised the party event.

 In March 2016, Feldman was questioned by journalist Michael Crick about election expenses that may have broken the law.